Huyler's Landing Trail/Dyckman Hill Trail Loop from Englewood Boat Basin

 Take the Palisades Interstate Parkway to Exit 1 (Palisade Avenue, Englewood).
 Proceed east on Palisade Avenue and descend on the park entrance road to the Englewood Boat Basin.
-When you reach the traffic circle at the base of the descent, proceed north, entering the boat basin area (a fee is charged during summer months).
+When you reach the traffic circle at the base of the descent, proceed north, entering the boat basin area.
 Continue to the northern end of the boat basin.

 In about half a mile, the trail reaches a beach and briefly runs adjacent to the Henry Hudson Drive, which descends to the river level here.
 A short distance beyond, you’ll pass the ruins of the Undercliff Bathhouse in an open area.

 For the next three miles or so, the trail runs through a secluded area.
 New York City is across the river, but all is quiet, except for the occasional noise from boats in the river, aircraft above, or trains on the other side of the river.
 You’ll pass some old stone picnic tables and former beaches, and at one point you can look up at the cliffs on the left.